benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 }
 ```

 A type `T` is _rewritable_ if it knows how to access its immediate self-similar children - in other words, if you can get and set an `IEnumerable<T>` representing a node's children.
-We're working with immutable trees, remember, so `SetChildren` returns a new `T` the same as the current instance but with different children.
+We're working with immutable trees, remember, so `SetChildren` doesn't modify the current instance - it returns a new `T` the same as the current instance but with different children.
 Part of the contract of `IRewritable` is that you shouldn't call `SetChildren` with a different number of children to what you got from `GetChildren`.
 This allows rewritable objects to make assumptions about how many children they can expect to find `newChildren` in order to build an updated copy of the current object.

 Now we can package up those `Rewrite` and `SelfAndDescendants` functions for any rewritable object, once and for all.
 If you show me how to reach each node's immediate children, I can recursively apply that recipe to look at the children's children and so on.